British Science Week 2018

 Anglo Saxons - We have been trying our hand at making wattle and daub using materials from the field and classroom.

-The Dragon Slayer - We went on a dragon hunt and found lots of evidence to suggest one had visited the school!
+Lime Class went on a dragon hunt with other classes and found lots of evidence to suggest one had visited the school!

 A big thank you for all the kind donations to Lime Class's harvest basket.